kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 **Extractor applicability contract**

-An extractor's CEL is evaluated against every opaque-config object in the claim.
+An extractor's CEL is evaluated against every opaque-config object in scope for the request being filtered.
 For each (extractor, opaque-config, key) triple:

-- A **non-empty string** return contributes that `key → value` to the claim's effective affinity map.
+- A **non-empty string** return contributes that `key → value` to the request's effective affinity map.
 - An **empty string** return contributes nothing for that key from that object.
 This is the idiom drivers use to express "this extractor does not handle this opaque-config schema."
 Empty returns